Southwest Commission on Religious Studies

-Submissions must come from the chapter adviser and include: 1) the presenter’s name and contact information; 2) the entire paper (preferred) or an abstract of the paper (acceptable); 3) the name of the school; and 4) venue for which the paper was prepared (i.e., honors project, senior thesis, etc.).
-In the event that there are more proposals than can fit in one session, local chapter advisors may be asked to select the one best submission from their schools.
+For both sessions, submissions must come from a sponsoring faculty member or the chapter adviser (if submitted to the TAK session) and include: 1) the presenter’s name and contact information; 2) the entire paper (preferred) or an abstract of the paper (acceptable); 3) the name of the school; and 4) venue for which the paper was prepared (i.e., honors project, senior thesis, etc.).
+In the event that there are more proposals than can fit in one session, faculty sponsors or local chapter advisors may be asked to select the one best submission from their schools.

 SOCIETY OF BIBLICAL LITERATURE

-Proposals should be submitted no later than 22 October 2018 via the Participation Form [Available Here].
+Proposals should be submitted no later than 15 October 2019 via the Participation Form.

-Technology Policy While we welcome the appropriate use of technology in presentations, presenters should expect to supply all audiovisual equipment and screens themselves, as the Region does not have resources available to support this.
+While we welcome the appropriate use of technology in presentations, presenters should plan to supply all audiovisual equipment and screens themselves, as the Region does not have resources available to support this.

 Hebrew Bible/Old Testament